crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 Why is this?

 1. Much of your code is deployment and monitoring; operational excellence features.
-2. 5 or more environments are necessary to run an effective software practice
+2. Five or more environments are necessary to run an effective software practice
-3. Complexity and latency go way up when moving to microservices
+3. Complexity and latency increase considerably when moving to microservices

-Prefer libraries and if you must use the service locator pattern as a hedge for a future time when you may need microservices.
+Prefer libraries, and use the "service locator" pattern as a insurance for a future time when you may need microservices.

-Do not blindly tax your organization 60% for a fad (which is already failing and being replaced in many shops.)
+Do not blindly tax your organization 60% for what may be a microservices fad.

 Start _without_ microservices.
+Only pay the microservices tax when it becomes absolutely necessary, and then document and review:
+1) the cost benefits of the microservice approach
+2) how libraries will not work similarly, at a much lower cost

-Only take the huge tax when it becomes absolutely necessary, and then document and review why you can't get by with libraries of code.
-Libraries has worked forever; if you have not learned to be effective with libraries, do this first, until you are an expert user of libraries, and CI/CD.
+Libraries as an approach has worked forever; if you have not learned to be effective with libraries, do this first, until you are an expert user of libraries, and CI/CD.
 Only then should you consider microservices, and not before.

 ## **"You are only as good as your worst microservice."**

 What does this mean?
-Every microservice you author needs to be hardened.
-If any one of them stops responding you experience a customer facing outage.
+Every microservice you author needs to be completely "hardened".
+If any microservice stops
+responding you experience a customer facing outage.
 Customers won't stick around to use a flaky system.
-How do you combat this risk of outages in any software environment?
-It takes a tremendous amount of investment to do this reasonably well.
+How do you always combat this risk of outages in any software environment?

+It takes a tremendous amount of investment to do uptime reasonably well.
 This effort is rarely cataloged.
 In theory the cloud or a large software team makes it easier with economies of scale but this has not been the case.
 Technology has reached a point in the curve where it has become more expensive than ever to run a high uptime service with a massive skill set needed to do it correctly.
-This typically requires senior engineering time, which is better spent on the business facing customer needs, and is the scarcest resource.
-Each service comes with a 60% overhead of operational excellence.
-This cost overhead number may be as low as 40%; however, 60% is a fine number to keep in your head when you are designing a distributed system.
-This will prevent you from splitting up your system into microservices which you don't need, you don't want, **and you can't afford.**
+This typically requires senior engineering time.
+Senior engineering time is typically better spent on the business facing customer needs, as one of the scarcest resources in business today.

+We will explore here why each microservice comes with a 60% overhead of operational excellence.
+This cost overhead number may be as low as 40%; however 60% is a better reference number to use as a starting metric.

+This metric will prevent you from splitting up your system into microservices which you don't need, you don't want, and you may not be able to afford

 ### Why programmers favor microservices?
 Why do we pay this heavy microservices tax?

-Any MBA, or accountant would tell you that you should not spend 60% more when you can get the same outcome for half.
-The adoption of microservices for most programmers is akin to socialism or idealism.
+Any MBA would tell you that you should not spend 60% more when you can get the same outcome for half.
+The adoption of microservices for most programmers is akin to idealism.
-Where did they come from, and why do programmers often make them today, when they carry this overhead?
+Where did they come from, and why do programmers often make them today, when they carry an enormous overhead?

 #### Be like Amazon

 Microservice are allegedly invented or were adopted heavily at Amazon.
-But Amazon first started and was highly **successful with a monolith** after which they transitioned to microservices due to their incredible size.
-If you want to be like Amazon; then this is exactly what you should do - build a highly successful and inexpensive monolith.
+But Amazon first started and was highly successful with a monolith, after which they transitioned to microservices due to their incredible size.
+If you want to be like Amazon then perhaps follow their footsteps; first, build a highly successful and inexpensive monolith.

 Once you are a success you can examine the cost/benefits of breaking it up into microservices - but not before you are a big success.

-Some programmers are reading this and thinking I am blaspheming as I write this.
-Even the naive interpretation of the statement *start monolithic* is not false; but do not interpret it as naive.
-When you build the monolith, use interfaces liberally to separate responsibility; and use **libraries** which provide these interfaces to the monolith.
+Even the naive interpretation of the statement *start monolithic* is a good approach; however, do not interpret it as naive.

+When you build the monolith, *use interfaces liberally* to separate responsibility.
+Then use libraries, and dynamic loading to provide these interfaces to the monolith.

 Version those libraries and let them contribute to one overall code base.
 Using this simple approach you can gain 99% of any benefit of microservices at 1% of the cost.
 How is this accomplished?
 Through interface driven design; the same interface driven design you would use when designing the microservices.
 Treat the internal components of the system as internal microservices; define